bzeiss/hearcal/README.md

 The most important point is: choose one SPL loudness and calibrate to the loudness you mix at.
 If you mix at different levels, use different calibration profiles.

 #### Headphone Calibration with an SPL Meter
 To achieve the most accurate results based on the Fletcher-Munson principles, you should set your SPL meter to **A-weighting** and a **Slow** response time.
+Be aware that the approach shown below will not yield exact results and may easily be off by a few dBs.

 While C-weighting is often used for room calibration, **A-weighting** is recommended here for a specific reason:
 * **Sub-bass filtering:** Sub-bass produces a massive amount of physical energy that registers high on a meter, but for many people, it is much less "present" in their actual hearing than the mids and highs.